Travelling by car while pregnant: 1 month, 2 months, 3 months, etc.

 This is it, you’re almost there!
 You’re getting close to giving birth, and it could well be premature from the beginning of the 8th month.
 To find out whether you are fit to travel during the 8th and 9th months, whether by plane, train or car (over long distances), ask your doctor or midwife who has been following you since the beginning of your pregnancy for advice.
 If it is advisable to avoid travelling during this period, you are the only one to decide and you have every right to do so!
 As labour can start at any time during the last few weeks, we recommend that you limit your travel to short trips that allow you to get home or to the hospital easily.

-3 LUXURY HOTELS EASILY ACCESSIBLE BY CAR FOR (FUTURE) MOTHERS
+LUXURY HOTELS FOR (FUTURE) MOTHERS

 A FEW MORE TIPS